leadingsystems/lsjs/README.md

 The module's controller is also customized and prints `customized controller works in module "helloWorld"` to the console.

-The app's styles are customized as well.
-If the stylesheet in the customization app folder had the same filename as the one in the original app folder, the original style file would be completely overridden.
-Instead, in this example we chose to put a stylesheet with a different file name in the customization app folder with the effect that both are being used simultaneously.

-Even the main app file, app.js, is customized and prints "customized app.js" works to the console.
+Even the main app file, app.js, is customized and prints "customized app.js works" to the console.

 Open the example's index.html and remove the GET parameter `pathToAppCustomization`